Cameroon: Social Pluralism and Development

 Examine social, economic, and political development patterns in one of West Africa's most ethnically and geographically diverse countries.

 The program is based in Yaoundé, Cameroon's political capital.
 Students have access to cultural activities, academic resources, and many of the international development organizations headquartered in the city.

 The program also spends extensive time in other regions of Cameroon.
-A two-week stay in the northern town of Ngaoundéré and excursions to western and coastal Cameroon give students insight into how social change is manifested in different regions.
+A two-week stay in the coastal town of Kribi, together with excursions to western Cameroon, give students insight into the tremendous diversity of Cameroon’s multicultural/multilingual society and the ways in which these local and regional differences inform various approaches to development.
 Learn more about the program’s excursions.

 In-country resources and program partners typically include:

 - Cercle Philo-Psycho-Socio-Anthropo of the University of Yaoundé I